UCCSCS3300/rails-rspec-tutorial/README.md

 require "rails_helper"

-RSpec.describe "The math blow is wrong..." do it "should equal 42 but we said 43" do
+RSpec.describe "The math below is wrong..." do it "should equal 42 but we said 43" do
     expect(6 * 7).to eq(43)
   end